KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 #### 3 A key has become compromised or is otherwise no longer usable.
 #### 4 The user wishes to enable more than one authenticator to access their resources.

 For these or anyother reason the user needs to enable a different key and bind that key to their resources.
-This document is desinged to provide secure means for that recovery
+This document is desinged to provide secure means for that recovery.

+(The point here was to include some of the recovery methods, which i know markus was looking at.
+My question is whether any recovery mechanism should be normative.
+My guess is that they are all non-normative and belong in a secion below.)

+### 5.3 Persistant User ID

+The [OIDC] specification defines the format of the subject ID [sub] to be a type of key id.
+That can be used for the life of the key, but when any of he above recovery condistions are triggered the user that wants to have continued access to the resources that were bound to that key must have some means to seamlessly maintain that access.

+Wherever a self-issued ID meet the requiremet for recovery, it will be carried in the transmission packets as a [puid].
+The data in the field must be structured as a URL or URI.
+The intention is that the [puid] would servive any of the revcovery conditions listed in section 5.2.
+It is possible that the nature of the PUID binds it to authentiction methods that become compromised or obsoleted.
+In that case it may not be possible for the PUID to be reused.

+Resolution of the PUID into a set of current keys and authenticators ---  is a nice to have, but is it required for this purpose??

 # 6. Security Considerations

-TBD
+The user interchanges that carry user private information must be encrypted.
+This may be by TLS or by encrypted jose packets.

 # 7. Privacy Considerations

-TBD
+The user interchanges that carry user private information must be encrypted.
+This may be by TLS or by encrypted jose packets.

+# 8. IANA Considerations
+puid -  as an element
+guid - as a URI

 # Authors